madisongarccia/Blog/_posts/2024-10-22-nonparametric-test.md

 # Conclusions & Recommendations

-After taking a closer look during the EDA portion of this report, I noticed my data was not normally distributed.
-I came to this conclusion after separating my data and examining Q-Q Plots, Shapiro-Wilk normality tests and distribution histograms - all of which failed to show a normal distribution.
-With this information, I decided to use the Mann-Whitney test which led me to fail to reject the hypothesis that there is no significant difference between patients with and without family history of Alzheimer's MMSE scores.
+After taking a closer look during the EDA portion of this report, the data did not appear to be normally distributed.
+By separating the data and examining Q-Q Plots, Shapiro-Wilk normality tests and distribution histograms, all failed to show a normal distribution.
+With this information, using the Mann-Whitney test made the most sense, and led to failing to reject the hypothesis that there was no significant difference between patients with and without family history of Alzheimer's MMSE scores.

-In this analysis, pursuing a nonparametric method was the best option because of the nature of my data.
-However, in times where data is already normally distributed or can be easily transformed, it could be wiser to use parametric processes to make conclusions as there may be higher power.
-Despite this trade-off, I was still able to gain some valuable insight, and learn something new about my data.
+In this analysis, pursuing a nonparametric method was the best option because of the nature of the data.
+However, in times where data is already normally distributed or can be easily transformed, it may be wiser to use parametric processes to make conclusions as there may be higher power.
+Despite this trade-off, we were still able to gain some valuable insight, and learn something new about the data.

 # Recommendations for Future Studies

-Although I was unable to conclude significant differences between my two groups, there may still be derivable significant differences within this dataset.
+Although this analysis was unable to find significant differences between the two groups, there may still be derivable significant differences within this dataset.
 I would encourage future research looking into how `Diagnosis` might be able to be predicted from other features recorded in the dataset.
-I would also encourage further EDA or additional research to determine important features as there is so much to learn about Alzheimer's disease.
+Further EDA or additional research to determine important features is also encouraged, as there is still so much to learn about Alzheimer's disease.